-The Department of Children's Advocacy's Investigations Unit is authorized to receive, refer, monitor and/or investigate complaints regarding services provided to children by the following agencies:
+Through its Investigations Unit, the Department of Children's Advocacy receives, refers, monitors and/or investigates complaints regarding services provided to children by the following agencies:

 - Department of Social Services